- Your Pet's Wellbeing

 Sniffing Adventures:

 Sniffing is a great way for dogs to explore the world and engage their minds.
-Take your dog to grassy areas or parks where they can sniff around at their leisure.
-This is low-impact but also a mentally stimulating exercise.
+Take your dog to grassy areas or parks where they can sniff around while they walk.
+This is low-impact but also a mentally stimulating exercise known as a decompression walk.

 Indoor Playtime: